firmfirm/f-singleton/README.md

 API documentation and demo are in [Component page](https://firmfirm.github.io/f-singleton/).

-Using ES6 features, so be careful in Production apps.
+Using ES6 features, so take care in production apps.

 ## Missing Features